 I am proud of MODERN MYTHMAKERS!
 Bursting with joy!
-Imagine John Hurt in ALIEN, but instead of a monster jumping from my chest, it is happiness…
+Imagine the late, great John Hurt in ALIEN, but instead of a monster jumping from my chest, it is happiness…

 MODERN MYTHMAKERS is my greatest hits of interviews: the best of the best I’ve done.
 Besides CONVERSATIONS WITH KRESKIN which I co-written with The Amazing Kreskin, it is one of best books of nonfiction to date.